 The Federal Bonding Program is a hiring incentive that provides employers $5,000 of Fidelity Bond insurance for a six-month period at no cost and no deductible for at-risk job seekers.
 After six months, employers can buy additional bonding if the worker has demonstrated job honesty.
 This bonding service offers employers a unique job placement tool to assist ex-offenders and other at-risk/hard-to-place job applicants including, but not limited to:

-When an employer makes a job offer to an ex-offender, at-risk, or hard-to-place job applicant and the job is accepted, the employer must send a letter to the DES Federal Bonding Coordinator that confirms the worker's identity, the offer of employment, job title, work location, start date, salary, and hours of work per week.
-This letter must be emailed to [email protected].
+When an employer makes a job offer to an ex-offender, at-risk, or hard-to-place job applicant and the job is accepted, the employer must submit information to the DES Federal Bonding Coordinator that confirms the worker's identity, the offer of employment, job title, work location, start date, salary, and hours of work per week.

 Any authorized representative from a hiring company can request a Federal bond using the Federal Bonding Request web form on the DES website.

 How much do Federal Bonding Program (FBP) bonds cost?

 The first bond for each employee is free when requested through the state.
 The company is responsible for the cost of all bonds after the first.
 Each bond costs $100, regardless of how many bonds are purchased.